Elusive Password

 by Cavaj

-public final class Cavaj {
+final class Cavaj {

 private void definePackage(StringBuffer buffer) {